×

 Care of Taro and Sinningia

-Care of Taro and Sinningia include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Sinningia pruning is done Cut or pinch the stems, Remove damaged leaves and Remove dead leaves.
+Care of Taro and Sinningia include pruning, fertilizers, watering etc. Taro pruning is done and Sinningia pruning is done Cut or pinch the stems, Remove damaged leaves and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Sinningia needs Lots of watering and in winter, it needs Average Water.